cdietrich/langium-website/hugo/content/tutorials/customizing_cli.md

 You may also have build errors related to the generator logic, especially if it was written for the hello-world semantic model.
 For now, we can comment out the generator function's contents in **src/cli/generator.ts**, return an empty string, and comment/remove the imports to make Typescript happy.
 In the next tutorial, we'll come back to it and implement an initial version of a generator for our language.

 If you have any other errors while building, double check that the exported & imported names match up.
-More often than note there's a small discrepancy here, especially when you use a different langauge name than the default.
+More often than note there's a small discrepancy here, especially when you use a different language name than the default.

 At this point, you should be able to run the following with no errors from the project root.